Ciela-Institute/caustics/paper.md

 # Acknowledgements

+We acknowledge the generous software support of the University of Washington Scientific Software Engineering Center (SSEC) at the eScience Institute, via matching through the Schmidt Futures Virtual Institute for Scientific Software (VISS).
 CS acknowledges the support of a NSERC Postdoctoral Fellowship and a CITA National Fellowship.
 This research was enabled in part by support provided by Calcul Québec, the Digital Research Alliance of Canada, and a generous donation by Eric and Wendy Schmidt with the recommendation of the Schmidt Futures Foundation.
 Y.H. and L.P. acknowledge support from the National Sciences and Engineering Council of Canada grants RGPIN-2020-05073 and 05102, the Fonds de recherche du Québec grants 2022-NC-301305 and 300397, and the Canada Research Chairs Program.
 Thanks to Simon Birrer for communications regarding benchmarking of `lenstronomy`.